Keep Your RV Cool This Summer: 20 Easy And Affordable Tricks!

 Attach a large tarp to the top of the south side of your RV and secure it down at the ground using stakes or another attachment method.

-If you chose to park with your door facing north, this is your best option to help shade the sunny side of your RV without using the awning (assuming you have an awning on the side getting the southern sun).
+If you choose to park with your door facing north, this is your best option to help shade the sunny side of your RV without using the awning (assuming you have an awning on the side getting the southern sun).

-Maximize Vent Fan Effectiveness To Keep Your RV Cool
+Maximize Vent Fan Effectiveness

 When it's not excessively hot out, and you only have one vent fan and a small RV, I'd advise you only to open one window.